guyfe/LongSumm/README.md

 # LongSumm - Data and Instructions
 You are invited to participate in the LongSumm Shared Task at [SDP@EMNLP 2020](https://2020.emnlp.org).
-This repository contains a dataset and instructions how to participate in the task.
+This repository contains the dataset and instructions on how to participate in the task.

 ## Training Data
 The training data is composed of abstractive and extractive summaries.

 ### Abstractive Summaries:
-The abstractive summaries are of different domains of CS including ML, NLP, AI, vision, storage, etc.
+The abstractive summaries are from different domains of CS including ML, NLP, AI, vision, storage, etc.

 The training data contains around 700 abstractive summaries that can be found at data/abstractive/cluster.
-The folder contains clusters of summaries with length varied between 100-1500 words.
+The folder contains clusters of summaries with length varying between 100-1500 words.
 Each sub-folder clusters into bins of size 100 words.  (i.e., summary of 541 words will appear in the corresponding cluster of 500-600).
-We used the Python [NLTK](https://www.nltk.org) library to count number of words and to segment summary text into sentences.
+We used the Python [NLTK](https://www.nltk.org) library to count the number of words and to segment summary text into sentences.

 <!--***We release the data in three cycles, today ~~(Feb 15, 2020)~~ (Feb 25, 2020) we release the first ~~249~~ 516 summaries*** -->